grpc/proposal/README.md

 1. Someone from the gRPC team will be assigned as an APPROVER as part of this review.
+1. Once the APPROVER is assigned, the OWNER needs to send a notification to [grpc-io](https://groups.google.com/forum/#!forum/grpc-io) and update the PR with the discussion link.
+Discussion about the RFC should take place in the PR, on GitHub, not on the grpc-io list.
 1. For a period of at least 10 business days (the minimum comment period), it is expected that the OWNER will respond to the comments and make updates to the RFC as new commits to the PR.
 The OWNER is encouraged to solicit as much feedback on